111 Things to Throw Away to Cut Down on Clutter – Spring Cleaning, Recycling, Upcycling. How to start the process of decluttering your life.

 Please note: Some of these items may need special disposal and should not end up in landfills.
 See the guidelines in your area for disposing of potentially hazardous waste.
 While you are at it, here is a list of 40 Ways to Reduce Your Carbon Footprint.
 We only have one planet.
 We need to take care of it!

-Here are some great books written on the subject of decluttering:
+Some great books written on the subject of decluttering:

 111 Things to Throw Away to Cut Down on Clutter